-Participants of the tour had a chance to connect with individuals and leaders of the various, rural communities we came across to learn directly from them on what we, collectively, can do to be a part of the solution (of being better stewards of our collective life source: water).
+During the tour, participants had the opportunity to also interact directly with residents and community leaders of rural areas to learn how we, collectively, can be a part of the solution, notably around being better stewards of our common life source: water.

 In order to extend the benefits of the water tour to a wider audience, we filmed and interviewed everyone along the way (in high-definition, no less!)
 We had an awesome videography crew and the video should be completed by this fall.
 I intend to help organize multiple film screenings across the state with community partners by the end of the year.
 My hope is that the screenings will help continue to engage and mobilize people in an increasingly significant issue, water, which affects everyone.
 Stay tuned.